aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Paragraphs

 This demonstrates how to use the method above to extract content between specific paragraphs.
 In this case, we want to extract the body of the letter found in the first half of the document.
 We can tell that this is between the 7 th and 11 th paragraph.
 The code below accomplishes this task.
 The appropriate paragraphs are extracted using the [CompositeNode.GetChild](http://www.aspose.com/api/net/words/aspose.words/compositenode) method on the document and passing the specified indices.
 We then pass these nodes to the **ExtractContent** method and state that these are to be included in the extraction.
 This method will return the copied content between these nodes which are then inserted into a new document.
-Below example shows how to extract the content between specific paragraphs using the ExtractContent method above.
+Below example demonstrates how to extract the content between specific paragraphs using the ExtractContent method above.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenParagraphs-ExtractContentBetweenParagraphs.cs" >}}